benfrick/docs-portfolio/src/doc/commerce/checkout/use-checkout.md

 Yes.
 The APIs are exposed publicly so it should not matter where you are calling from.
 If you are calling repeatedly from a small set of IP addresses, it might be possible that Nike's bot-mitigation tools could interfere with your ability to make calls.
 If you are having issues, reach out to us for help.

-**My Checkout Submit job is taking a long time to complete.
-What gives?**
+**Why does my Checkout Submit job sometimes take a long time to complete?**

 Checkout Submits initiate a lot of behind-the-scenes API calls, the duration of which is somewhat unpredictable.
 Depending on the total volume of requests happening at the time your request was submitted, combined with the payment method and shipping country selected by the consumer, it may take several seconds to get a completed job.
 Best case is about 5 seconds, worst case can be well over a minute.
 If the job times out, you will get a 'completed with error' job status.